What is Sensory Processing Disorder (SPD)

 Our mission is to create a safe and healthy environment for anyone experiencing sensory processing disorder while increasing their independence.
 What’s more, we understand that each individual is different and has unique needs, wants, and requirements.
 Hence, we focus on creating bespoke care plans that tend to each need.

-With our offices in Bristol, Slough, Somerset and Birmingham, Leaf Complex Care is available every day of the week.
+With our offices in Bristol, South East, Somerset and Birmingham, Leaf Complex Care is available every day of the week.
 If you or a loved one require support through your journey, make sure to contact us today.